misterbisson/github-practice/firewall-examples.md

 </pre>
 </div></div>

-<p>This rule allows *<b>only</b>* the web servers to connect to the database servers on the standard PostgreSQL port (5432).
-All other inbound traffic to the database servers is blocked.</p>
+This rule allows **_only_** the web servers to connect to the database servers on the standard PostgreSQL port (5432).
+All other inbound traffic to the database servers is blocked.

-<p>Next, we want to allow HTTP and HTTPS traffic to the web servers from anywhere<br/>
+Next, we want to allow HTTP and HTTPS traffic to the web servers from anywhere
 on the Internet.
-We do so by creating this rule:</p>
+We do so by creating this rule:

 <div class="code panel" style="border-width: 1px;"><div class="codeContent panelContent">
 <pre class="theme: Default; brush: plain; gutter: false" style="font-size:12px; font-family: ConfluenceInstalledFont,monospace;">